ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+bundle, toasting himself againEt the
+chimney, and apparently plunged into a
+state of profound meditation.
+Finding
+upon inquiry that he belonged to the
+9th.
+Illinois, one of the most gallantly
+behaved and heavy losing regiments at
+the Fort DonnelEon battle, and part of
+which was aboard, I began to interrogate
 him on the mbject.
 His philosophy was to
 much, in the FalstBffian vein, that 1&#x27;
 will give his views in his own words, as